BloomTech-Labs/human-rights-first-police-ds-a/README.md

 ## Installation Instructions and running API locally

-We used requirement.txt for our dependencies.
+For AWS deployment we used requirement.txt to store our dependencies.
 Here are steps to create a virtual environment and install dependencies from our requirements.txt to run the app locally.
 Alternative instructions for creating a pipfile with pipenv follow.
 All code is for Unix/macOS.
 Here are the [Windows equivalents](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) for creating a virtual environment with pip.

 1. clone the repo
 2. cd into repo